 Keep in mind, while there are thousands of surety bond types, the most common include court bonds, licensing bonds, and construction bonds.
 Each one has unique characteristics regarding the collateral requirements.
-There are some bonds that require full collateral, but most allow some discretion regarding collateral and what is required.
+There are some bonds that require full collateral, but most allow some discretion regarding collateral, when it is used and how much is required.

 Conventional Surety Bond Collateral

-Some of the most common types of surety bond collateral are listed here.
+Some of the most common types of surety bond collateral are listed below.

 ILOC – Irrevocable Letter of Credit

 ILOCs are the most common type of collateral taken by a surety bond company.
 You can read more about the difference between ILOCs and surety bonds here.
 ILOCs are a written guarantee by a financial institution that can be drawn on demand.
 The financial institution issues the letter in favor of the surety bond company.
 The amount of ILOC required by the surety bond company can vary, but usually it is set anywhere from 5% of the bond amount all the way to 100% of the bond amount.

 From the point of view of the surety bond company, the ILOC is a trusted source of collateral and is easily convertible to cash if needed.
 Unlike other forms of collateral, the surety bond company does not need to do anything other than draw on the ILOC to receive funds.
 For this reason, it is the surety bond company’s preferred method of collateral.